£1,995.00 per person*

 Everybody is provided with detailed route maps for each day, and both guides are easily contactable by mobile phone.
 The guides are enthusiastic experts on the local area and will be able to sort out any problems or special requests that you might have.

-Anybody who is reasonably active should be able to take part and enjoy our tours.
+Anybody who is reasonably active should be able to take part and enjoy our cycling tours in France.

 The tours have different levels of physical exertion — whilst the Loire Valley tours and Bordeaux tour are easy going; the Normandy, Provence Roman Heritage, and Burgundy tours are a little more strenuous, whilst and the Provence Lubéron, Dordogne and Languedoc tours require a reasonable level of fitness.